90. The Principles of Being a Church Leader

 Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh

 What is the cause of the emergence of the category of people who are leaders and workers, and how did they emerge?
 On a grand scale, they are required for God’s work; on a smaller scale, they are required by the brothers and sisters, they are required by God’s chosen people, who are following God.
 Regardless of their status and identity, and regardless of the role they play, what is the one thing this category of people has in common with all people?
 Before God, their identity and status are the same as others’.
-Although among people they hold the titles of “leaders” and “workers,” and although their duty is different than that of other brothers and sisters, yet they are equally called created beings before God, and this will never change.
+Although among people they hold the titles of “leaders” and “workers,” and although their duty is different than that of other brothers and sisters, before God they are called objects of creation just the same, and this identity will never change.
 The difference between their duty and that of other people is a matter of a special characteristic of theirs.
 What special characteristic is that?
 Its most prominent aspect is “leadership.”
 Suppose, for example, there is a team of people with a person leading them; if this person is referred to as a “leader” or as a “worker,” what is their function within the team?
 (The function of leadership.)
 What effect does this person’s leadership have on the people they lead and on the team as a whole?
 It affects the team’s direction and its path.
 This implies that if this person in a position of leadership walks the wrong path, then, at the very least, it will cause the people beneath them and the entire team to veer from the right path; beyond that, it might disrupt or destroy the entire team’s direction as they move forward, as well as their speed and pace.
-So when it comes to this group of people, the direction of the path they choose, the extent to which they understand the truth as well as their belief in God affect not only themselves, but all the brothers and sisters who are within the scope of their leadership.
+So when it comes to this group of people, the path they follow and the direction of the path they choose, the extent to which they understand the truth as well as their belief in God affect not only themselves, but all the brothers and sisters who are within the scope of their leadership.
 If a leader is a right person, one who is walking the right path and pursues and practices truth, then the people they lead will eat and drink properly and seek properly, and, at the same time, the leader’s personal progress will be constantly visible to others.
 So, what is the correct path that a leader should walk?
 It is being able to lead others to an understanding of the truth and an entry into the truth, and to lead others before God.
 What is an incorrect path?
 It is frequently to elevate oneself and to bear witness to oneself, pursuing status, fame, and profit, and never bearing witness to God.
 What effect does this have on the people beneath them?
 (It brings those people before them.)
 People will stray far from God and come under this leader’s control.
 Is it not obvious that people who are brought before their leader would be controlled by that leader?
 And, of course, this takes them far from God.
 If you lead people to come before you, then you are leading them to come before corrupt mankind, and you are leading them to come before Satan, not God.
 Only leading people to come before truth is leading them to come before God.
 These are the effects that these two types of people—those who walk the correct path and those who walk the incorrect path—have on those who are led.

 Excerpted from “For Leaders and Workers, Choosing a Path Is of Utmost Importance (1)” in Records of Christ’s Talks

-For example, if you have been chosen to be a church leader, then church leadership is your duty.
-If you see it as your duty, then how should you do it?
+For example, if you have been chosen to be a church leader, then church leadership is your duty—how should you do it if you see it as your duty?
 (In line with God’s requirements.)
 Working in line with God’s requirements is a general way of putting it.
 What are the specific details?
 First, you must know that this is a duty, not an office.
 It will cause problems if you think you have assumed an office.
 However, if you say, “I’ve been chosen to be a church leader, so I need to be a grade lower than others; all of you are higher up than I am and greater than I am,” then this, too, is an incorrect attitude; if you do not understand the truth, then no amount of pretense will do you any good.
 Rather, you must have a proper understanding of it.
 Firstly, you must know that this duty is very important.
-A church has dozens of members, and you must think about how to bring these people before God and enable a majority of them to understand the truth and enter the reality of the truth.
+A church has dozens of members, and you must think about how to bring these people before God and enable a majority of them to understand the truth and enter truth reality.
 Furthermore, with weak, passive people, you must strive to make them stop being weak and passive so that they can actively fulfill their duties, and as to all those who are able to fulfill their duties, you should make them do so and perform to their utmost.
 Make them understand the truths related to fulfilling one’s duties so that they are not slipshod in fulfilling them, they fulfill them well, and they can have a normal relationship with God.
-There are also those who cause disruption and disturbances, or those who have believed in God for many years but have an evil humanity; of these people, those who should be dealt with will be dealt with, and those who should be purged will be purged.
-Appropriate arrangements will be made for each person according to their kind.
+There are also those who cause disruption and disturbances, or those who have believed in God for many years but have an evil humanity; of these people, you should deal with those who should be dealt with, and purge those who should be purged, making appropriate arrangements for each person according to their kind.
 It is also of importance that those few in the church with relatively good humanity, with a bit of caliber, who can take responsibility for an aspect of work, must all be cultivated.
 These are things that must be done to fulfill the duties of leadership, are they not?
 When you have accepted this duty, can you fulfill it properly without these things in your heart?
-(No.) Once you have accepted this duty, you must straighten these affairs out, one by one: First, cultivating talent; second, making all your brothers’ and sisters’ entry into life arrive at normality and, based on your understanding of the truth and the sermons you have listened to, enabling them all to enter the reality of these truths—this is the aspect of entry into life; third, having most of those who are capable of fulfilling their duties actually do so, and ensuring their fulfillment of their duties is not done in a slipshod way, but yields results; fourth, the timely handling and limitation of those who cause disruption and disturbances; and fifth, being able to discern all kinds of people, which remains necessary.
+(No.) Once you have accepted this duty, you must straighten these affairs out, one by one: First, cultivating talent; second, making all your brothers’ and sisters’ entry into life arrive at normality and, based on your understanding of the truth and the sermons you have listened to, enabling them all to enter these truth realities—this is the aspect of entry into life; third, having most of those who are capable of fulfilling their duties actually do so, and ensuring their fulfillment of their duties is not done in a slipshod way, but yields results; fourth, the timely handling and limitation of those who cause disruption and disturbances; and fifth, being able to discern all kinds of people, which remains necessary.
 For example, some people’s negativity and weakness are temporary; you cannot paint in broad strokes, treating and handling their cases as you would chronic negativity and weakness.
 You must make the most of every person, taking full advantage of their individual capabilities and arranging suitable duties for them according to what they can do, the quality of their caliber, how old they are, and how long they have believed in God.
 You must come up with a tailor-made plan for each type of person and vary it from person to person, so that they can fulfill their duties in God’s house and exert their functions to the greatest extent.
 If you have these things in your heart, your burden has arisen, so you must always pay attention and be observant.
 Observant of what?
 This does not mean looking to see who is pretty and then spending more time interacting with that person, nor does it mean looking to see who is ugly and then rejecting that person, and less still does it mean looking to see who defies you and then punishing them.
 Rather, it means looking at what God’s requirements are of each kind of person, then having each of them take their proper place.
 First, take a moment to arrange these people in the church in your head; organize those of good caliber into one sort, and those of poor caliber into another.
 Create separate categories for people who can devote themselves to their duties full-time, part-time, or not at all, and set as a category those who are constantly disruptive, always negative, and who constantly spread rumors.
 After that, you must contemplate and pray frequently, and then interact with these people.
 After a while, you will have gained insight into the various states and degrees of stature of each type of person.
 This arises from a burden, does it not?
 Is this not the correct attitude toward your duty?
 Once you have such a proper attitude and your burden has arisen, you will be able to do your work well.

 Excerpted from “What Is the Adequate Performance of Duty?” in Records of Christ’s Talks